What is an ACH?

 What is an Accountable Community of Health?

-An Accountable Community of Health (ACH) is a regional collaboration of healthcare providers, community organizations, and local leaders working together to improve community health and health care access.
-Rather than focusing solely on medical care, ACHs address the root causes of health disparities—including affordable housing, access to healthy food, and transportation barriers.
+An Accountable Community of Health (ACH) is a regional collaboration of healthcare providers, community organizations, and local leaders working together to make health care better.
+They focus on more than just medical care.
+ACHs also work on things like housing, food access, and transportation—because these all affect health.

 The ACH network was formally established in 2015 with funding from a State Innovation Models Round 2 test grant and supportive Washington state legislation in the 2014 session.